-Nino kobakhidze is a PhD student at I.Javakhishvili Tbilisi State University since 2015 and a young researcher at the Georgian Centre of Population Research (GCPR) with in this project.
+Nino kobakhidze is a Ph.D. student at I.Javakhishvili Tbilisi State University since 2015 and a young researcher at the Georgian Centre of Population Research (GCPR) within this project.
 She graduated from Ilia State University where she received her bachelor’s degree in Sociology.
 She was a student when she started to work at GCPR in 2011 and she participated in different practical activities within the “Generation and Gender Programm” in Georgia and other research activities of GCPR during that time.
 The most important was the statistical survey on religiosity among youths in Georgia and in-depth interviews among migrants’ families.
 In 2012 when she was a student at university she was selected through an open competition to enrich an experience in public communication at the Georgian Ministry of Justice.
-As a young sociologist she started working on secondary analysis of international surveys on freedom of information and juvenile justice areas as well as getting familiarized with the international standards of sociological studies.
-As a successful participant of the research practice she was awarded with a certificate.
+As a young sociologist, she started working on a secondary analysis of international surveys on freedom of information and juvenile justice areas as well as getting familiarized with the international standards of sociological studies.
+As a successful participant of the research-practice, she was awarded a certificate.

 Dr. Mamuka Nadareishvili is Georgian expert in statistics and a professor at Ilia State University.
 He is a board member of the Georgian Statistical Association.
 He has 30 years of experience in statistics, development and management of databases for surveys and has over 25 research papers/reports in his academic portfolio.
 Dr. Nadareishvili has worked on projects with well established international organizations such as UNICEF, World Bank, Save the Children, European Commission, UNDP, WFP, Every child, FAO, DFID, Swiss Agency for Development and Cooperation, Danish Refugee Council.
 In addition, he has worked closely with the Ministry of Labour, Health and Social Affairs of Georgia as the group leader to develop the methodology for targeted Social Assistance and to create a welfare index for the Georgian households.

-Why TEW-CCA project? – As a university professor I am working with students on daily bases, thus understanding the problem associated with the transition from education to work can provide me with necessary information to assist my students and prepare them better for their future endeavors.
-As a researcher and a Georgian citizen the scope of the project also holds a great importance to me, as it directly addresses the most pressing issue of our society, unemployment.
-Thus, I would like to use my expertise in statistics to insure high quantitative quality of the project.
+Why TEW-CCA project? – As a university professor I am working with students on daily bases, thus understanding the problem associated with the transition from education to work can provide me with the necessary information to assist my students and prepare them better for their future endeavors.
+As a researcher and a Georgian citizen, the scope of the project also holds a great importance to me, as it directly addresses the most pressing issue of our society, unemployment.
+Thus, I would like to use my expertise in statistics to ensure a high quantitative quality of the project.

 Nana Gurgenidze has completed her Bachelor’s degree in Jacobs University Bremen in 2016, majoring in Integrated Social Sciences.
 As part of her curriculum she went through extensive courses in SPSS statistics, empirical, qualitative and quantitative research practices.
 As part of her mandatory internship Miss Gurgenidze interned at the ACT – Analysis & Consulting Team in the department of sociology.
 In the scope of her internship she has conducted interviews, interpreted data and took part in data cleaning procedure.

 Why TEW-CCA project?
 The premise of the project is especially close to me as it represents the problem directly associated with my age cohort.
-In the process of university admission Georgian students tend to think little about the job prospects that are associated with specific fields that they have selected, thus leading to increasing number of students majoring in business administration, Law and political science while the number of vacant positions for those majors are quite scarce.
+In the process of university admission, Georgian students tend to think little about the job prospects that are associated with specific fields that they have selected.
+Thus leading to an increasing number of students majoring in business administration, Law and Political Sciences while the number of vacant positions for those majors are quite scarce.
 Observing attitudes, problems and trends associated with the shift from education to work could potentially provide us the insights needed to tackle the problem and hopefully elevate the pressing issue of the unemployment in Georgia.
 I am looking forward to work with this project’s experienced and diverse team of researchers to apply my theoretical knowledge into practice and broaden my horizon as an aspiring researcher.

-Why TEW-CCA project? – Making contribution to the research of the interesting and very important issue for Georgia, also, experience of working with a new professional team is a motivation for participating in the project.
-I think that the issue is crucial for our reality and research findings could help decision makers in better understanding of the problem as well as in creating more relevant strategy basis on this research.
-I hope the project would be a valuable contribution to the problem solving process.
+Why TEW-CCA project? – Making a contribution to the research of the interesting and very important issue for Georgia, also, the experience of working with a new professional team is a motivation for participating in the project.
+I think that the issue is crucial for our reality and research findings could help decision makers in a better understanding of the problem as well as in creating a more relevant strategy basis for this research.
+I hope the project would be a valuable contribution to the problem-solving process.